ynput/ayon-kitsu/tests/README.md

 ## Setup

-You can ether use an already existing Ayon instance by duplicating the `example_env`, rename it to `.env` and fill out the needed variables inside.
+You can ether use an already existing AYON instance by duplicating the `example_env`, rename it to `.env` and fill out the needed variables inside.
-Or you can run ayon locally.
+Or you can run AYON locally.
 You will need `ayon-docker`.
 You will need to mount your backend and addon code as volumes on the `server` service in `docker-compose.yml` for testing something like:

 ```docker
 volumes: